 We want you to locate the best trees for your landscape, so we have compiled a list of evergreen trees.
 This guide includes the most popular varieties of evergreen trees, size, growing zones, and planting tips.

-Cypress trees will make excellent additions to your landscape.
+Cypress Trees will make excellent additions to your landscape.
 They can be recognized by their pyramidal shaped small, rounded, woody cones, shoots and scale like leaves.
 Their foliage can range from yellowish green to green or a grayish color.
-They can reach mature heights of up to 60 ft.
-Cypress trees can be grown in zones 4-11.
-In order to grow they require full to partial sunlight.
+They can reach mature heights of up to 60 feet.
+Cypress trees can be grown in zones 4 to 11.
+In order to grow, they require full to partial sunlight.

-Planting: We recommend planting your cypress trees 10-12 ft. apart from each other, unless you are planting a hedge.
-When you are planting a hedge they only need to be 5-6 ft apart.
+Planting: We recommend planting your cypress trees 10 to 12 feet apart from each other, unless you are planting a hedge.
+When you are planting a hedge, they only need to be 5 to 6 feet apart.
 Water your trees regularly and keep the soil moist at all times but not soggy.
 You can fertilize your trees if you choose, but they do not require fertilization.
-If you choose to fertilize use a balanced tree and shrub fertilizer.
+If you choose to fertilize, use a balanced tree and shrub fertilizer.

-Botryosphaeria Canker – Similar to the Seiridium Canker this fungus can cause reddish brown twigs and branches.
+Botryosphaeria Canker: Similar to the Seiridium Canker, this fungus can cause reddish brown twigs and branches.
 The cankers that develop on the tree from this disease don’t have resin coming out of them.
 These cankers will not harm the trunk but will kill off the branches.
 The Botryosphaeria will attack trees that are under a lot of stress.
 In order to prevent this disease from attacking your trees, it is best to maintain good health for your tree.
 Mulching, and providing a good amount of water to your trees during extreme heat and drought will help.
-Do not over fertilize or severely prune your trees.
-However, make sure to prune off any dead branches.

 Spruces are pyramidal trees than can be known for their stylish cone-like form and whorled branches.
 The needles on these trees are attached to the branches in a spiral like formation.
-Spruce trees can range from 5 ft. tall for dwarf trees, and to heights of 60 plus feet for larger trees.
+Spruce trees can range from 5 feet tall for dwarf trees, and to heights of 60+ feet for larger trees.
 These trees are usually grown as ‘Christmas Trees,’ especially the Blue and Norway varieties.
 They require full to partial sun in order to thrive.

-Planting: Plant spruce trees 20-25 ft apart.
+Planting: Plant spruce trees 20 to 25 feet apart.
 Make sure that you water your trees regularly in order to maintain moist soil.
 These evergreens do not need much fertilizer just plenty of sunshine and water.
 However, if you choose to fertilize these trees you can use a tablespoon of balanced tree fertilizer and sprinkle it on top of the ground around each tree.

 Spruce Tree Diseases

-Planting: The best way to plant Cryptomeria trees is to space them about 15 to 20 ft apart from each other for the larger varieties.
-For the dwarf varieties we recommend spacing them 2-6 ft. apart from each other.
+Planting: The best way to plant Cryptomeria trees is to space them about 15 to 20 feet apart from each other for the larger varieties.
+For the dwarf varieties, we recommend spacing them 2 to 6 feet apart from each other.

-It is uncommon for these trees to have issues with disease or pest.
+It is uncommon for these trees to have issues with diseases or pests.
 However, it’s always a good idea to keep an eye on your trees, and look for any signs of health issues.

 Bamboo is a beautiful tropical evergreen that’s part of the perennial grass family.
-They’re one of the fastest growing evergreens worldwide.
+They’re one of the fastest-growing evergreens worldwide.
 They can be recognized by their hollow stems that grow in bundles.
-They can grow 10-12 ft per year.
-These evergreens can be grown in zones 5-11, and require full to partial sunlight.
+They can grow 10 to 12 feet per year.
+These evergreens can be grown in zones 5 to 11, and require full to partial sunlight.

 Palm trees are gorgeous un-branched evergreens with green exploding fan-like feathery leaves.
 These trees are best known for the flowers, and prevalence in tropical areas, like the beach.
 The flowers are small and star shaped.
-Palm Trees thrive best in warm tropical climates.
-However, many varieties like the Windmill Palm can be grown in zones 4-11.
-Palm trees are relatively slow growing trees, but can grow up to 20-35 ft.
+Palm trees thrive best in warm tropical climates.
+However, many varieties, like the Windmill Palm, can be grown in zones 4 to 11.
+Palm trees are relatively slow growing trees, but can grow up to 20 to 35 feet.

 Planting: We recommend spacing palm trees far enough that their leaves have room to spread out.
-It is recommended to plant them a minimum of 20 ft away from each other.
-Water your trees once a week with salt free water.
+It is recommended to plant them a minimum of 20 feet away from each other.
+Water your trees once a week with salt-free water.
 Fertilize your palms with a balance palm tree fertilizer containing 8-8-8 or 12-6-12.

-Sudden Crown Drop – This disease can cause the whole crown on your tree to fall off.
-Depending on how large your tree is this can be dangerous if someone is near the tree when this happens.
-The trunk rots from the inside out with no signs of this until it’s too late.
+Sudden Crown Drop: This disease can cause the whole crown on your tree to fall off.
+Depending on how large your tree is, this can be dangerous if someone is near the tree when this happens.
+The trunk rots from the inside out with no signs until it’s too late.

 You can check for this by knocking on the trunk to listen for hollowness.
 To prevent this from happening try not to prune your tree a lot and keep it healthy.
 The more you prune your tree the easier it becomes for a disease to enter your tree.

-Diamond Scale – A fungus that produces diamond shaped bodies on the trees leaves and trunk.
+Diamond Scale: A fungus that produces diamond shaped bodies on the trees leaves and trunk.
 They look like darks spots at first and then grow into the diamond shaped bodies.
-The leaves start to turn yellow then eventually they turn brown.
-Good drainage and fertilization helps prevent this from happening.
+The leaves start to turn yellow then eventually turn brown.
+Good drainage and fertilization help prevent this from happening.
 Power washing your tree can help remove this fungus.
 You can also treat with a fungicide.

-Thujas are commonly known as arborvitaes, and make wonderful landscape trees.
-The textured reddish brown wood on these evergreens is soft and aromatic.
-The shoots on these trees come out on a single plane and are flat.
-The leaves on this evergreen are long and scale and needle like.
+Thujas are commonly known as arborvitaes and make wonderful landscape trees.
+The textured reddish-brown wood on these evergreens is soft and aromatic.
+And the shoots on these trees come out on a single plane and are flat, with long, needle-like leaves.
 The leaves are arranged in crisscrossed pairs in four rows along the branches.
 Certain species of the Thuja have thicker foliage and larger cones.
 Thujas are very hardy and adapt to a variety of soil types and weather conditions.
-These arborvitaes can range from heights of 10 ft. for dwarf tree to 40 ft. for the giants.
+These arborvitaes can range from heights of 10 feet for dwarf trees to 40 feet for the giants.

-Planting: We recommend planting your Thuja trees 15-20ft apart.
-If you have a small yard the trees can be planted 8-10ft apart to form a hedge.
+Planting: We recommend planting your Thuja trees 15 to 20 feet apart.
+If you have a small yard the trees can be planted 8 to 10 feet apart to form a hedge.
 Even though these trees are drought tolerant it’s best to try and keep the soil moist around your trees.
 Keep in mind the tree’s growth is slowed during periods of drought.
 Thujas do not generally need fertilizer.
 You can fertilize in the early spring and early fall Espoma Holly Tone or Rose Tone.

 Hollies are evergreens that are best distinguished by their glossy foliage.
 The leaves are typically saw-toothed, or indented on the ends.
 Depending on the species some hollies are deciduous, and some push out flowers and or berries.
 The berries ripen in winter and provide a nice red color contrast to your landscape.
-However, the fruit is not edible and should not be ingested.
-Hollies are proven to be a good food sources for wildlife.
+However, the fruit is not edible and should not be ingested, though they are good food sources for wildlife.

-Similar to Spruce Trees, Hollies overtime have become associated with the Christmas season.
+Similar to Spruce Trees, Hollies have become associated with the Christmas season.
 Varieties like the Nellie Stevens and American Holly are used as ornamental parts of the landscape during the holidays.
 Hollies are relatively slow growing evergreens.
-Though, they can reach heights of 15-25 ft. depending on the variety.
+Though they can reach heights of 15 to 25 feet depending on the variety.

 Planting: Space your Holly Trees 5 to 25 feet apart, depending on the variety and the mature size of the plant.
 They like full to partial sun and moist well-drained acidic soil.
 You can use compost as fertilizer for these trees in the spring.
 It is recommended to spread it around the outer most branches, and then add 2 inches of mulch to help the tree retain moisture.

 Juniper trees are lush evergreens with scale or needle like leaves.
 These drought tolerant evergreens are also called cedars, though they are not actually cedar trees.
 These trees are species of the Juniperus in the Cupressacea family.
-Depending on the variety Juniper trees can average heights of 15-20 ft.
+Depending on the variety Juniper trees can average heights of 15 to 20 feet.

 Juniper trees can be planted in almost anywhere, with one exception.
 We do not recommend planting Junipers in your yard if there are apple trees in your yard or nearby.
 Apple trees sometimes become infected with cedar-apple rust.
 This fungus easily can transfer onto juniper trees and cause severe damaged to the tree.